-This feast, also known as the "Feast of Booths", occurred on the fifteenth day of the seventh month (which is five days after the Day of Atonement).
+This feast, also known as the "Feast of Booths", occurred on the 15^{th} day of the 7^{th} month (which is 5 days after the Day of Atonement).
 This festival was a week-long event that dealt not with affliction but with joy:

-Leviticus 23:34: "Speak unto the children of Israel, saying, The fifteenth day of this seventh month shall be the feast of tabernacles for seven days unto the Lord.
-35 On the first day shall be a holy convocation: ye shall do no servile work therein.
-36 Seven days ye shall offer an offering made by fire unto the Lord: on the eighth day shall be a holy convocation unto you; and ye shall offer an offering made by fire unto the Lord: it is a solemn assembly; and ye shall do no servile work therein. ...
-39 Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the Lord seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.
+Leviticus 23:34-36: "Speak unto the children of Israel, saying, The fifteenth day of this seventh month shall be the feast of tabernacles for seven days unto the Lord.
+On the first day shall be a holy convocation: ye shall do no servile work therein.
+Seven days ye shall offer an offering made by fire unto the Lord: on the eighth day shall be a holy convocation unto you; and ye shall offer an offering made by fire unto the Lord: it is a solemn assembly; and ye shall do no servile work therein."

-40 And ye shall take you on the first day the boughs of goodly trees, branches of palm trees, and the boughs of thick trees, and willows of the brook; and ye shall rejoice before the Lord your God seven days.

-41 And ye shall keep it a feast unto the Lord seven days in the year.
+Leviticus 23:39-43: "Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the Lord seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.
+And ye shall take you on the first day the boughs of goodly trees, branches of palm trees, and the boughs of thick trees, and willows of the brook; and ve shall rejoice before the Lord your God seven days.
+And ye shall keep it a feast unto the Lord seven days in the year.
 It shall be a statute forever in your generations: ye shall celebrate it in the seventh month.

-42 Ye shall dwell in booths seven days; all that are Israelites born shall dwell in booths:

-43 That your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the Lord your God."
+Ye shall dwell in booths seven days; all that are Israelites born shall dwell in booths: That your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the Lord your God."

-In this feast the Israelites were to take branches from trees, build booths (or tents), and live in them for seven days.
+In this feast the Israelites were commanded to take branches from trees, build booths (or tents), and live in them for 7 days.
 The first and last of these days were considered Sabbaths.
-(In the Jewish calendar there were occasionally times when a day was designated as a "Sabbath", even though it was not actually the seventh day of the week.)
-During this time the Israelites were to dwell in the booths, rejoice in the Lord, and remember the time when their ancestors dwelt in tents after the Lord delivered them from Egypt.
-While the focus of the Day of Atonement was on mourning and repentance, the focus of the Feast of Tabernacles was on rejoicing in the goodness of the Lord.
-This holy day was something like our Thanksgiving, only it lasted for an entire week.
+(In the Jewish calendar there were occasionally times when a day was designated as a "Sabbath" even though it didn't fall on the 7th day of the week.)
+During this time the Israelites were commanded to dwell in booths, rejoice in the Lord, and remember the time when their ancestors lived in tents after the Lord delivered them from Egypt.
+While the Day of Atonement was about mourning and repentance, the Feast of Tabernacles was about rejoicing in the goodness of the Lord.
+This holy day was like Thanksgiving, except it lasted for an entire week.

-There were a great many sacrifices involved with this festival; a list can be found in Numbers 29.
-By the time the week was over 199 animals were sacrificed.
+There were many sacrifices involved with this festival.
+A list can be found in Numbers 29.
+By the time the week was over 199 animals were sacrificed!

-What I find especially interesting is that during the Millennial Kingdom the surviving Gentile nations will be required to go to Jerusalem and keep this festival:
+I find it interesting that during the Millennial Kingdom the Gentile nations will be required to go to Jerusalem and keep this festival:

-Zechariah 14:16: "And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles.

-17 And it shall be, that whoso will not come up of all the families of the earth unto Jerusalem to worship the King, the Lord of hosts, even upon them shall be no rain."
+Zechariah 14:16-17: "And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles.
+And it shall be, that whoso will not come up of all the families of the earth unto Jerusalem to worship the King, the Lord of hosts, even upon them shall be no rain."

-Even during the Millennium the Lord still wants people to look back and remember the great things that God has done.
+Even during the millennium the Lord still wants everyone to look back and remember the great things that He has done.